-Why You Shouldn't Judge Your BFF For Going Back To That Toxic Guy
+Why You Need To Stop Judging Your BFF For Going Back To That Toxic Guy

 So, your best friend is talking to that douche lord again.